island-fox-2017/twatt-api/README.md

 ### Don't Forget
-After you clone this repo, create a .env file and fill it like already made .env.template file. you can get all the necessary key in https://apps.twitter.com
+After you clone this repo, create a .env file and fill it like the already made .env.template file. you can get all the necessary keys in https://apps.twitter.com